Sandy0002/Python-Mini-Project/README.md

 <a id="advance"></a><h2>Advance Programs</h2>
 As we have seen how easy it is to build programs with python we can build very large projects easily with python such as machine learning, deep learning, desktop applications or games.
-They are many times used in real time processing applications as well.
+They are useful to build virtual assistants as well.
 Checkout my machine learning and deep learning exercises repository that consists of these kinds of programs.

 + [Machine Learning Programs](https://github.com/Sandy0002/Machine-Learning-Exercises)
 + [Deep Learning Programs](https://github.com/Sandy0002/Deep-Learning-Exercises)